Doesn’t the school district pay for the labs?

 In 2004 a series of deep budget cuts eliminated many of the programs that are vital to a well-rounded curriculum—even programs our children need to stay competitive with their peers and attractive to future employers.
 Formerly a Science magnet school, Fremont lost lab funding too, but we didn’t let budget cuts hurt our students: Fremont parents united and raised the money needed to preserve our labs.
 The future of Science & Technology at Fremont still depends on us.

-Isn’t the district now paying the salary of the
+Isn’t the district now paying the salary of the science lab teacher?

 It is true that we were thrown a lifeboat in 2015 when the district approved Fremont’s request for an alternative use for literacy specialist funds.
 Our current science lab teacher, Mrs. Malloy, is splitting her time between teaching in the lab and working as our school literacy specialist.
 Although this money is available for the next 4 years, we must reapply annually to use it for a position other than a full-time literacy specialist.
 What this means for S.O.S. is that although our annual financial responsibility has become less, we must be prepared to reabsorb the responsibility of the science lab salary in 4 years or less.
 Funding from the district is not always a guarantee and cuts can often be made with very little notice.